 Terms of Service

 General board members are expected to serve 3-year terms.
 The Chair, Vice Chair, and all Committee Chairs will hold their positions for 2-year terms.
-All terms have an official start date of September 1st of the year in which the board member or officer assumes office.
-Terms may be renewed with opportunities for advancement into leadership positions.

 * Committees of the board meet once per fiscal quarter before the full board meeting, or more frequently, depending on their respective work agendas.